vbilopav/NormPgIdentity/ARTICLE.md

 The entire source code for these migrations can be found on the following [location](https://github.com/vbilopav/NormPgIdentity/tree/master/NormPgIdentity/Migrations).

 To run these migration scripts you can simply use some of the PostgreSQL tools, like for example:

-`psql` - a command-line tool with `-f` or `--file` switch to run the specific script by name.
+- `psql` - a command-line tool with `-f` or `--file` switch to run the specific script by name.

-`pgAdmin` - GUI tool to, also run a specific script. any other database tool at your disposal.
+- `pgAdmin` - GUI tool to, also run a specific script.

+- Or any other database tool at your disposal, like `DBeaver` for example.

 The only thing that you have to take in mind that you need to honor the convention and run the scripts in the specific order:

-Upgrade script ordered ascending
+- Upgrade script ordered ascending

-Downgrade script ordered descending
+- Downgrade script ordered descending

 You can very, very easily build your own command-line tool (separate or part of the main application or any way you prefer) - that will be mindful of that convention.